Associated Dermatologists

 Navigating a skin cancer diagnosis can be overwhelming, which is why we offer dedicated support and guidance to our patients throughout their treatment journey.
 Our compassionate team is here to provide information, answer questions, offer emotional support, and strive for a cure every step of the way.

-If you or a loved one is facing a skin cancer diagnosis, don’t hesitate to reach out to our staff at Associated Dermatologist.
+If you or a loved one is facing a skin cancer diagnosis, don’t hesitate to reach out to our staff at Associated Dermatologists.
 Our team is here to provide expert care and support to help you through this challenging time.

 At our clinic, we’re dedicated to providing effective, patient-centered care.
 By combining Mohs surgery with innovative laser treatments and other surgical methods, we tailor each treatment plan to meet your unique needs.
 Our goal is not just to treat, but to partner with you on your journey to better health.
 Discover expert, compassionate skin cancer care with Mohs and advanced laser techniques, right here in Birmingham.